Low-Overhead Tailoring and Learning of Noise in Graph States: Noise convolution

-To address these problems, we propose an efficient noise detection scheme specialized to third-ordered hypergraph states.
+To address these problems in the conventional techniques presented in the previous section, we propose an efficient noise learning scheme specialized to hypergraph states.
 As we shall see, the sampling complexity and time complexity are significantly reduced while achieving similar (or even better) accuracy.
-Moreover, it shows a remarkable performance for sparse noise cases.
+As an initial step, we show in Theorem~\ref{thm:main_2markovian_eq} that by measuring two copies of $\rho_{p}$ with the unitaries of one-step lower Clifford hierarchy and transversal \textsc{CNOT} gates applied to the state, we can obtain a quadratic equation of $p$.